versx/WhMgr/README.md

     "gmapsKey": "",
     // Minimum despawn time in minutes a Pokemon must have in order to send the alarm (default: 5 minutes) "despawnTimeMinimumMinutes": 5,
+    // Reload subscriptions every minute to sync with WhMgr-UI changes
+    "reloadSubscriptionChangesMinutes": 1,
+    // Maximum amount of notifications a user can receive per minute before being rate limited
+    "maxNotificationsPerMinute": 10,
     // Log webhook payloads to a file for debugging (do not enable unless you're having issues receiving data "debug": false,
     // Only show logs with higher or equal priority levels (Trace, Debug, Info, Warning, Error, Fatal, None)